Unit Guide for Daily Warm-Ups

 Week 1

-• Tuesday: Name one important battle or turning point.
+• Tuesday: Name one major battle and explain why it mattered.

-• Wednesday: Why was freeing enslaved people important?
+• Wednesday: Why was the Emancipation Proclamation important?

-• Thursday: How did the war affect families?
+• Thursday: How did the war impact soldiers and families?

-• Friday: Name one result of the war.
+• Friday: Name one major outcome of the Civil War.

 Week 2

-• Thursday: How did life change in the South?
+• Thursday: How did life change for freedmen in the South?

 Unit 5: Industrialization and Urban America